 Realized gains and losses on investment transactions are determined on the basis of specific identification.
-Gross unrealized holding gains at December 31, 2017 and 2016 were \$1,509,944 and \$3,815,400, respectively.
+Gross unrealized holding losses (gains) at December 31, 2018 and 2017 were \$7,178,349 and (\$1,509,944), respectively.
 Gross unrealized holding gains and losses are included in other, net in the consolidated statements of revenues and expenses.